 Short-term Care Quality

-This nursing home was awarded its third best category score in the category of short-term care.
-We awarded this nursing home a grade of B- in this area, which is a decent grade.
-Short-term care grades are commonly employed to measure a nursing home's rehabilitation services In order to provide highly scored rehabilitation services, nursing homes generally must provide better levels of highly skilled nursing.
-These types of services include registered nurses, physical therapists, occupational therapists and other highly skilled individuals.
-Fortunately, it appear that this facility employs registered nurses.
-Not every facility employs these types of nurses.
-On the other hand, based on the information they provided, it does not look like the facility employs physical therapists.
-The final datapoint we looked at in this category is the percentage of residents who ultimately returned home from the nursing home.
-We found that just 4.6 percent of this facility's patients returned home.
+This nursing home also was awarded a strong short-term care score.
+Indeed, we gave it an above average score of B+ in this area.
+Short-term care grades are commonly employed to grade a facility's rehabilitation services In order to offer highly rated rehabilitation services, nursing homes generally must have better levels of highly skilled nursing services.
+Skilled nursing includes registered nurses, physical therapists, respiratory therapists and other highly trained professionals.
+Fortunately, it looks like this nursing home has registered nurses on staff.
+Not all facilities employs these types of nurses.
+On the other hand, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
+Finally, we looked at the percentage of residents who ultimately were able to return home from this nursing home.
+We found that 0 percent of this nursing home's residents were able to return home.

 Long-term Care Quality

-The final area we assessed is long-term care, which turned out to be this nursing home's worst area.
-We gave it a lowly F for this area, which is clearly very disappointing.
-For prospective patients seeking a permanent residence rather than rehabilitation, long-term care is an important category.
-After looking at the quantity of care provided by nurses and other staff, we then looked at the nursing home's vaccination statistics.
-This nursing home vaccinated 99.18033 percent of its residents for pneumonia, which is higher than the vast majority of nursing homes.
-To our surprise, this place also keeps its patients out of the hospital.
-In fact, it had just 0.01 hospitalizations per one thousand long-term resident days.
-Unfortunately, some of its other scores in this category were not as favorable as these.
+Turning to the last area, we gave this facility a D in our long-term care category.
+This is the nursing home's weakest category rating.
+Unfortunately, this grade pulled down the facility's overall profile to a certain degree.
+For patients in need of a permanent place to live rather than rehabilitation, long-term care is an important category.
+On top of looking at the volume of care provided by aids and other staff, we looked at the number of residents vaccinated for pneumonia.
+This nursing home provided the vaccine to 95.77465 percent of its residents, which is better than the majority of nursing homes.
+To our surprise, this nursing home was able to limit hospitalizations.
+With just 0.01 hospitalizations per one thousand long-term resident days, this nursing home has less hospitalizations than most nursing homes.
+Sadly, some of its other scores in this category weren't as favorable as these.

 Rating Over Time